-Top 10 Tips for Gun Safety
+Top 10 Tips for Basic Gun Safety

-The world of shooting takes Gun safety extremely seriously and trusts you as a reliable shotgun license holder to take the necessary precautions in which to execute safe and conscious decisions on how to operate your firearm.
+The world of shooting takes basic Gun safety extremely seriously and trusts you as a reliable shotgun license holder to take the necessary precautions in which to execute safe and conscious decisions on how to operate your firearm.
 All the specific rules and regulations are in place to keep those of you who are shooting and those around you, safe.

 The safe conduct of shotgun shooting details respect for the countryside, due regard for health and safety and consideration for others which applies in both the field and on the clay ground or simply just taking the gun out of the cabinet and placing it safely in the slip safety is paramount.
 You must treat every gun the same way as the same rules of gun safety apply.

 Keep it Locked up